 Saying that, I do sometimes use my little one on winter hikes, but it’s a really tight fit getting everything in.
 It’s ok if I end up wearing all my layers for the whole hike, but if I get really hot and have to take a few layers off, then a lot of squishing is involved.

-Read more: Tips on staying warm when winter hiking
+Read more: Tips on staying warm on a winter hike

 A good backpack will have a mesh back, to prevent your back getting sweaty, and have padded straps for comfort.
 It should also have compartments.
 This makes it easier to keep things organised, so if you need something specific from your bag, you can find it quickly.